rjbultitude/theconditionalorchestra/README.md

 Create wCheck condition for very hot that uses different pad and longNote sounds

 Add notes about precipIntensity

+Consider using windyTv map rather than text input

 Update logic App Logic and spreadsheet